Derks-cz/fastify-fs-route/README.md

 //To add a route you need to export it by specifying the request method and your function module.exports = {
     post: findUser,

     //or array
-    //In the array, you can pass parameters such as {prefix: "/foo", params:"/: id"} you also add your own validation scheme or event handlers such as onRequest (request,reply,done) be sure to call the done function.
+    //In the array, you can pass parameters such as {prefix: "/foo", params:"/:id"} you also add your own validation scheme or event handlers such as onRequest (request,reply,done) be sure to call the done function.
     //You can see more handlers in the official fastify documentation
     //See the example below

     post: [
     {prefix:"/foo",params:"/:id",onRequest:(req,rep,done)=>{
     console.log("request")